jaro-sevcik/webassembly-jit/readme.md

 This a helper library for emitting Webassembly module instances at runtime from JavaScript/TypeScript.
-In essence, this is a TypeScript port the [module builder](https://github.com/v8/v8/blob/master/test/mjsunit/wasm/wasm-module-builder.js) and [constants](https://github.com/v8/v8/blob/master/test/mjsunit/wasm/wasm-constants.js) from v8's test suite.
+In essence, this is a TypeScript port of the [module builder](https://github.com/v8/v8/blob/master/test/mjsunit/wasm/wasm-module-builder.js) and the [constants](https://github.com/v8/v8/blob/master/test/mjsunit/wasm/wasm-constants.js) from v8's test suite.